KathreftisAI/project-sync-plugin/README.md

 Steps to install plugin:
 1) Copy zip file in plugins folder and extract it.
+2) Rename plugin directory to "redminesync".
-2) Go to plugin page.
+3) Go to plugin page.
 Install and enable "Redmine Sync" plugin
-3) Click on title "Redmine Sync".
+4) Click on title "Redmine Sync".
-4) Fill the form and update it.
+5) Fill the form and update it.
-5) Done.
+6) Done.